paps/dotfiles/README.md

 Download the latest [AppleColorEmoji.ttf](https://github.com/samuelngs/apple-emoji-linux/releases) and put it in `fonts/` (it's already ignored by .gitignore) (`fonts/fonts.conf` is already configured to trigger the use of Apple Color Emoji for emojis).

+Note: It is not clear to me how fonts take priority over others.
+For Apple Color Emoji to work well, it's best to uninstall other emoji fonts such as `fonts-noto-color-emoji`.